BmBaczkowski/bmbaczkowski.github.io/content/research/emerald/index.md

 ---

-> I always dreamed to visit the [Donders Institute](https://www.ru.nl/en/donders-institute) in Nijmegen, the Netherlands.
-And it came true!
-What a place to be!!!
-Incredible! **Thank you so much, Marijn!!** Thank you for giving me the "space" and all the support I needed!
+> **Huge thanks** to my collaborators at the Department of Neurology [@MPI-CBS](https://www.cbs.mpg.de/en), and to everyone at [Donders Institute](https://www.ru.nl/en/donders-institute) for their support with study design and data collection.

 ---